A. The truth of Jesus' resurrection.

 iii. "'By the grace of God' we not only are what we are, but we also remain what we are.
 We should long ago have ruined ourselves, and damned ourselves, if Christ had not kept us by his almighty grace."
 (Spurgeon)

 c.
-His grace toward me was not in vain; but I labored more abundantly than they all: Though grace made Paul was he was, Paul still labored with grace, so that it wouldn’t be given in vain.
+His grace toward me was not in vain; but I labored more abundantly than they all: Though grace made Paul what he was, Paul still labored with grace, so that it wouldn't be given in vain.

 ii.
 Grace isn't given because of any works, past, present or promised; yet it is given to encourage work, not to say work is not necessary.
 God doesn't want us to receive His grace and become passive.